suguruwataru/alpha-gamma/README.md

 a typical human to get a feeling when they hit the human's eyes.
-For an idealized human in an idealized circumstance (refered to as just "human" below), each combination of light with certain intensities[^intensity] and wavelengths corresponds to a certain feeling.
+For an idealized human in an idealized circumstance (refered to as just "human" below), each combination of light with certain intensities[^intensity] and wavelengths of the light corresponds to a certain feeling.
 Each of the feelings is called a color.

 [^intensity]: Meansuring light intensity is another huge and messy topic, and I'm still not familiar about that, so I haven't decided what the physical